Jungle Disk: History

 Jungle Disk was founded in Atlanta by Dave Wright in 2006.
 On October 22, 2008, Jungle Disk entered into an agreement to be acquired by Rackspace Hosting, Inc. Rackspace purchased Jungle Disk in order to expand their cloud hosting services.
 After the acquisition integration Dave left Rackspace to found SolidFire and then Jungle Disk was relocated to San Antonio in 2010.
 The pace of development slowed down as Rackspace focused on its Cloud infrastructure software platform which became OpenStack.
 In 2013, Rackspace revived Jungle Disk customer support going from ticket only service to include phone, chat and ticketing.
 On January 5, 2016, Jungle Disk spun out of Rackspace US, Inc. and is now a privately held company headquartered in San Antonio, TX.

 On December 5, 2017, Jungle Disk announced it acquired SafetyNet, the first backup for QuickBooks Online, from Jobber.

 In May 2022, it acquired online backup company ElephantDrive.

+Later in 2022, Jungle Disk (the company) rebranded as CyberFortress.